-Combine together all the ingredients and mix them well.
+Combine all the ingredients and mix them well.
 Once done, refrigerate them overnight.

 This basic marinade can be personalized and tweaked based on your or your guests’ preferences.
-Some of the ingredients that will work well are thyme, rosemary, bay leaf and a seasoning with a sweet flavor profile like cardomom.
+Some of the ingredients that will work well are thyme, rosemary, bay leaf and seasoning with a sweet flavor profile like cardamom.